 Figure 10.8.2.2-3: Spherical coordinate for OTA conformance testing of EUT

-In the NR coexistence study, it was assumed that antenna configuration for WA NR BS is 8x16 with two polarization.
-If EUT mounted along yz plane with antenna configuration 16x8 where 16 column are assumed along the y-axis and 8 rows are assumed along the z-axis.
+In the NR coexistence study, it was assumed that antenna configuration for wide area NR BS is 8x16 supporting two orthorgonal polarizations.
+If EUT mounted along y/z plane with antenna configuration 16x8 where 16 columns are assumed along the y-axis and 8 rows are assumed along the z-axis.
 Antenna elements are uniformly distributed with separation distance λ/2, therefore aperture size Dy≈8λ and Dz≈4λ.
 The uniform sampling in the spherical coordinate for this approach is demonstrated in the Figure 10.8.2.2-4.